nesibf/QA4Own/README.md

 To start the tests in cmd run:
 $ mvn verify

+Other:
-Configuration - serenity.properties
+- Configuration - serenity.properties

-IDE - IntelliJ
+- IDE - IntelliJ
+- Manual Test Suite - SmokeTestSuiteManual